MATER LAKES ACADEMY

 The School Day

-Subsection 1: Authorized Location
+Paragraph 1: Authorized Location

 All students are required to be at the location designated by their class or lunch schedule at all times.
 A student who attends a non-assigned class or is found in any other non-assigned location on-campus (i.e. basketball court, library, cafeterias, etc.) without the permission of the teacher in that class or location and their assigned teacher, for any reason, will be considered as “cutting class” and will be subject to progressive disciplinary measures.

 Students are designated a specific lunch area determined by their respective grade.
 During their respective lunch times, students must report to their designated lunch area on-campus.
-Once a student reports to these areas, they are required to stay in that area for the remainder of their assigned lunch time.
+Once a student reports to these areas, they are required to stay in that area for the remainder of their assigned lunchtime.
 Students are not allowed to leave these lunch areas, loiter in the hallways, vending machines, or any other on or off-campus location during their lunchtime for any reason.
-Although students are not in class, a student found outside any cafeteria during their lunchtime is considered to be in an unauthorized location and will be subject to progressive disciplinary measures.
+Although students are not in a class, a student found outside any cafeteria during their lunchtime is considered to be in an unauthorized location and will be subject to progressive disciplinary measures.

 Teachers and/or sponsors requiring the presence of their students during lunchtime must do so in person at the cafeteria and escorted out of the cafeteria.
 Permission notes for leaving any cafeteria, regardless of who has initiated the note, are not accepted.
 Food may never be taken out of any cafeteria at any time for any reason.

-Subsection 2: Outside Food
+Paragraph 2: Outside Food

 Food purchased from an outside source (i.e. fast food, soda, coffee, etc.) will not be allowed on school grounds or to be delivered to any student at any time, by anyone, during the school day.
-Students may bring their packed lunch or outside food but must have the food with them when they arrive to school.
+Students may bring their packed lunch or outside food but must have the food with them when they arrive at school.
 Any outside food delivered without authorization and discovered on-campus would be disposed of immediately.

 Chapter 1 – Section 4